slowernews/wisdom-tldr/README.md

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

-Break your large goals into smaller ones so you can enjoy the journey.<br>
+<a id="on-happiness">Break/mix some long term goals into shorter term ones so you can enjoy the journey.<br>
 Happiness is a journey, not a destination.

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*